-- (i) The Company does not own any Fixed Assets; accordingly, the provisions of clause 3 (i) of the Order are not applicable to the Company. - (ii) The Company does not have any inventories; accordingly, the provisions of clause 3 (ii) of the Order are not applicable to the Company. - (iii) According to information and explanations given to us, the Company has not granted loans secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+- (i) The Company own Fixed Assets; accordingly, the provisions of clause 3 (i) of the Order are applicable to the Company. - a.)
+The Company maintains proper records showing full particulars including details of quantity & Situation of Fixed Assets. - b.)
+Physical verification of the Fixed Assets is conducted by the management at reasonable interval. - c.)
+No material discrepancies were noticed on physical verification. - (ii) The Company does not have any inventories; accordingly, the provisions of clause 3 (ii) of the Order are not applicable to the Company. - (iii) According to information and explanations given to us, the Company has not granted loans secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
 Accordingly, the provisions of clause (iii) (a), (b), (c) of the order is not applicable to the company. - (iv) According to information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Companies Act, in respect of loans, investments, guarantees and security as applicable. - (v) According to information and explanations given to us, the Company has not accepted any deposits during the year.
-Accordingly, the provisions of clause 3 (v) are not applicable to the Company. - According to the information and explanations given to us, the company is not required to maintained cost records as specified by central government under sub-section (1) of section 148 Companies Act, 2013.
-Accordingly, the provisions of clause 3 (vi) are not applicable to the Company. - (vii) (a) According to the information and explanations given to us, the Company is generally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax, cess and any other statutory dues with the appropriate authorities, to the extent applicable to it.
-There are no arrears of outstanding statutory dues as at March 31, 2019 for a period of more than six months from the date they became payable.
+Accordingly, the provisions of clause 3 (v) are not applicable to the Company. - (vi) According to the information and explanations given to us, the company is not required to maintained cost records as specified by central government under sub-section (1) of section 148 Companies Act, 2013.
+Accordingly, the provisions of clause 3(vi) are not applicable to the Company. - (vii) (a) According to the information and explanations given to us, the Company is generally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax, cess and any other statutory dues with the appropriate authorities, to the extent applicable to it.
+There are no arrears of outstanding statutory dues as at March 31, 2020 for a period of more than six months from the date they became payable.